huggingface/datasets/ADD_NEW_DATASET.md

 	* Using several **configurations** allow to have like sub-datasets inside a dataset and are needed in two main cases:

-		- The dataset covers or group several sub-datasets or domains that the users may want to access independantly and/or
+		- The dataset covers or groups several sub-datasets or domains that the users may want to access independantly and/or
-		- The dataset comprise several sub-part with different features/organizations of the data (e.g. two types of CSV files with different types of columns).
+		- The dataset comprises several sub-parts with different features/organizations of the data (e.g. two types of CSV files with different types of columns).
 Inside a configuration of a dataset, all the data should have the same format (columns) but the columns can change accross configurations.

 	* **Splits** are a more fine grained division than configurations.
 They allow you, inside a configuration of the dataset, to split the data in typically train/validation/test splits.
-All the splits inside a configuration should have the same columns/features and splits are thus defined for each specific configurations of there are several.
+All the splits inside a configuration should have the same columns/features: splits are defined for each specific configurations when there are multiple configurations.

 You are now ready to start the process of adding the dataset.
 We will basically create the following files:

-	- a dataset script, e.g. `squad.py` which will contain the code to download and pre-process the dataset
+- **a dataset script**, e.g. `squad.py` which will contain the code to download and pre-process the dataset
-	- a dataset cart, `README.md` which will contain general informations and tags related to the dataset
+- **a dataset card**, `README.md` which will contain general informations and tags related to the dataset

 And automatically create the following additional meta-data files (using the CLI tools):

-	- a metadata file `dataset_infos.json` which will contain checksums and informations about the dataset to guarantee that the loading went fine.
+- **a metadata file** `dataset_infos.json` which will contain checksums and informations about the dataset to guarantee that the loading went fine.

-	- a dummy-data file `dummy_data.zip` which will contain small example original files to garantee that the loading script is working well in the future.
+- **a dummy-data file** `dummy_data.zip` which will contain small example original files to guarantee that the loading script is working well in the future.

 4. Create a new branch to hold your development changes with the name of your dataset: